 This prospectus, including the documents incorporated by reference herein, contains or incorporates statements that are "forward-looking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
 These statements, which may be expressed in a variety of ways, including the use of future or present tense language, refer to future events.
 Words such as "may", "will", "should", "could", "would", "predicts", "potential", "continue", "expects", "anticipates", "future", "intends", "plans", "believes", "estimates" and similar expressions, identify forward-looking statements.
 Our actual results, performance or achievements could be significantly different from the results expressed in or implied by these forward-looking statements.
 These statements are subject to certain risks and uncertainties, including but not limited to certain risks described below and in the documents incorporated by reference.
-When considering these forward-looking statements, you should keep in mind these risks, uncertainties and other cautionary statements made or incorporated by reference into this prospectus might not occur.
+When considering these forward-looking statements, you should keep in mind these risks, uncertainties and other cautionary statements made or incorporated in this prospectus.
+In light of these risks, uncertainties and assumptions, the forward-looking events discussed in this prospectus and the documents incorporated by reference into this prospectus might not occur.